Living in, moving to or visiting Berlin? Read our information and useful links for locals, expats, students and tourists.

 Reunited, Berlin has gradually re-established itself as a cultural hub where more emphasis is placed on experimentation and creativity than wealth and status symbols, summed up in its unofficial motto of “Arm, aber sexy” (poor, but sexy).
 Huge construction projects have transformed the face of Berlin, giving it an increasingly international aspect.
 The city exerts a great pull on entrepreneurs, creatives and tourists alike, who delight in its cheap rentals, vibrant nightlife scene and wealth of sights and attractions.

-What to do in Berlin: Sites & Activities
+What to do in Berlin: Sights & Activities

 If you are stopping in Berlin, make sure to tick a couple of these off your list: